FeiyouG/commander.nvim/README.md

 -- and organized way to manage your keybinginds command_center.add({
   {
-    description = "Find files",
+    desc = "Find files",
     cmd = "<CMR>telescope find_files<CR>",
-    keybindings = { "n", "<leader>ff", noremap },
+    keys = { "n", "<leader>ff", noremap },
   }, {
-    -- If keybindings is not specified, then this enery is ignored -- since there is nothing to register description = "Search inside current buffer",
+    -- If keys is not specified, then this enery is ignored -- since there is nothing to register desc = "Search inside current buffer",
     cmd = "<CMD>Telescope current_buffer_fuzzy_find<CR>",
   }
-}, command_center.mode.REGISTER_ONLY)
+}, {
+  mode = command_center.mode.REGISTER_ONLY
+})

--- Only add the commands to command-center but not create the keybindings -- This is helpful if you already registered the keybindings somewhere else -- and want to avoid set the exact keybindings twice command_center.add({
+-- Only add the commands to command-center but not create the keybindings.
+-- This is helpful if you already registered the keys somewhere else -- and want to avoid set the exact keybindings twice command_center.add({
   {
-    -- If keybindings are specified,
+    -- If keys are specified,
-    -- then they will still show up in command-center but won't be registered description = "Find hidden files",
+    -- then they will still show up in command-center but won't be registered desc = "Find hidden files",
     cmd = "<CMD>Telescope find_files hidden=true<CR>",
-    keybindings = { "n", "<leader>f.f", noremap },
+    keys = { "n", "<leader>f.f", noremap },
   }, {
-    description = "Show document symbols",
+    desc = "Show document symbols",
     cmd = "<CMD>Telescope lsp_document_symbols<CR>",
   }, {
-    -- The mode can be even further overridden within each item description = "LSP cdoe actions",
+    -- The mode can be even further overridden within each item desc = "LSP cdoe actions",
     cmd = "<CMD>Telescope lsp_code_actions<CR>",
     keybinginds = { "n", "<leader>sa", noremap },
     mode = command_center.mode.ADD_AND_REGISTER,
   }
-}, command_center.mode.ADD_ONLY)
+}, {
+  mode = command_center.mode.ADD_ONLY
+})

 ```